+One of the main goals of this chapter is to prove this theorem and show its applications.
 The compactness of graphon space is related to the graph regularity lemma.
 In fact, we will use the regularity method to prove compactness.
 Both compactness and the graph regularity lemma tell us that despite the infinite variability of graphs, every graph can be ε -approximated by a graph from a finite set of templates.

 We close this section with the following observation.

-Theorem 4.2.8 (Graphs are dense in the space of graphons) The set of graphs is dense in $(\widetilde{W}0, \delta{\Box})$.
+Theorem 4.2.8 (Graphs are dense in the space of graphons) The set of graphs is dense in $(\widetilde{W}0, \delta{\square})$.

 Proof.
 Let $\varepsilon > 0$.
-It suffices to show that for every graphon W there exists a graph G such that $\delta{\Box}(G, W) < \varepsilon$.
+It suffices to show that for every graphon W there exists a graph G such that $\delta{\square}(G,W) < \varepsilon$.
 We approximate W in several steps, illustrated below.